Jaroslav Beck

-Jaroslav Beck (born 29 May 1988 in Strakonice) is a Czech music composer, Co-Founder and Head of Music of Beat Games s.r.o.
-Beck is also known for music compositions for Blizzard Entertainment's Overwatch short movies, an award-winning introduction trailer StarCraft: Legacy of the Void, and various trailers for Battlefield by EA Games.
+Jaroslav Beck (born 29 May 1988 in Strakonice) is a Czech composer and entrepreneur, most known as a co-creator of the successful VR game Beat Saber.
+Previously, Beck produced music for Blizzard Entertainment's Overwatch short movies, an award-winning introduction trailer StarCraft: Legacy of the Void, and various trailers for Battlefield by EA Games.

-In 2016 Beck founded his own company, Epic Music Productions, which was focused on creating soundtrack compositions for both the gaming and the film industry.
-In 2018 Beck founded Beat Games with Ján Ilavský and Vladimír Hrinčár, the company behind viral VR game Beat Saber which is the first virtual reality game to sell one million copies.
+In 2016, Beck founded his own company, Epic Music Productions, which was focused on creating soundtrack compositions for both the gaming and film industries.
+In 2018, Beck founded Beat Games with Ján Ilavský and Vladimír Hrinčár, the company behind VR game Beat Saber which is the first virtual reality game to sell one million copies.

 Life and career

 Early life

 Jaroslav was born in Strakonice in the South Bohemian Region of the Czech Republic.
 He was first introduced to music at the age of six when he started to learn how to play the flute.
-He soon realized that he doesn't enjoy reproducing what someone else already composed as it gave him no freedom and he started to create his own sounds.
+He soon realized that he didn't enjoy reproducing what someone else already composed, as it gave him no freedom and he started to create his own sounds.

 At the age of 14, he started flying gliders.
 A year later, he successfully completed the training and obtained a pilot license.
-This turned out to be an important step towards music, since it gave him the confidence he needed and it later helped him to make the decision to leave his comfort zone and pursue music full-time.
-In 2003 he started to study secondary technical school in Strakonice and began to work as DJ at the same time.
+This turned out to be an important step towards music, since it gave him the confidence he needed, and it later helped him to make the decision to leave his comfort zone and pursue music full-time.
+In 2003, he started to study secondary technical school in Strakonice and began to work as DJ at the same time.
 To follow the family tradition, he entered University of West Bohemia in 2007 and studied at the Faculty of Mechanical Engineering until he quit in 2012.

-Dj career
+DJ career

 At the age of fifteen, he discovered electronic music for the first time.
 A major step in this direction was a techno festival in Roudnice nad Labem with Carl Cox as the headliner.
 He instantly fell in love with electronic music.
 His first gig was a techno rave in the town of Vimperk in 2007 called “Demolition” where he performed under his own name.

 After Vimperk he started touring around clubs and festivals in the Czech Republic.
 After the “Apokalypsa” show in Brno, he changed his stage name to Jay Beck and he started to lean towards progressive house.

 He had the opportunity to perform in the most desired clubs in the Czech Republic alongside both Czech and foreign DJs.
 He has performed at Summer of Love (Pardubice), Mácháč (Machovo Jezero), Apokalypsa (Brno), Duplex (Prague), and elsewhere.
 During his DJ career, he also produced his own electronic music, mostly progressive and electro house and he tried to discover his own style.